tlovett1/redis-object-cache/README.md

-# Redis Object Cache Drop in for WordPress
+# Redis Object Cache Drop-in for WordPress

 _[This is a fork of WP Redis](https://github.com/pantheon-systems/wp-redis)_

-A simple drop in that makes WordPress cache objects in Redis.
+A simple drop-in that makes WordPress cache objects in Redis.
 This reason for the fork is to ensure compatibility with [Batcache](https://wordpress.org/plugins/batcache/).

 ## Installation